-All J-2 dependents are required to purchase insurance through AAG for the entire duration of their stay in the U.S. The cost of insurance for all J-2 dependents from age newborn up to age 65 is \$60/month.
-The insurance cannot be pro-rated and must be purchased up front:
+Intern & Trainee program participants with J2 dependents, must purchase insurance through AAG for the entire duration of their stay in the U.S. The cost of insurance for all J-2 dependents from age newborn up to age 50 is \$90/month.
+The insurance cannot be pro-rated and must be purchased up front.

-- J-2 dependents with proof of anticipated departure (return ticket) at the time of admission will be charged for the number of months in the U.S. - J-2 dependents without proof of anticipated departure will be charged up front for the duration of J-1's program.
+Teachers with J2 dependents must either purchase 90 day insurance coverage through AAG, or provide proof that J2 dependents are enrolled in school's or alternate insurance.
 J-2 dependents may also be subject to the requirements of the Affordable Care Act.
 To request insurance for your J-2 dependent, please contact AAG at supportinfo@allianceabroad.com.

-HOUSING
+Housing